 Yes.
 A ducted Split System offers the highest degree of flexibility in terms of installation.

-A full-ducted systems employ ducting to connect a cooling unit to a wine cellar.
-Ducted units can be placed in a location away from the cellar, with cool air traversing to the cellar, and warm air away from the cooling unit, via duct.
-Platinum Split Systems and Extreme Systems can be fully ducted.
-Having a cooling unit away from the cellar will reduce noise, as well as leave more space your cellar.
+A fully ducted system employs ducting to connect a cooling unit to a wine cellar.
+Ducted units can be placed in a location up to 25 feet away from the cellar, with cool air traveling through the ducts into the cellar and warm air traveling through the ducts away from the cellar.
+Platinum Split systems and Extreme units can be fully ducted.
+Phantom and Quantum units are always fully ducted.

 How do I calculate how big a cooling unit I’ll need?

-- The ambient temperature.
-If you live in a very hot climate, this will have an impact on your cooling unit;
+- The ambient temperature outside your cellar.
+If you live in a hot climate, this will impact your unit’s ability to cool your cellar.

 - Lighting intensity and duration.
-While you should always use low-heat emitting lighting in a wine cellar, if the lights are often left on for long periods of time, this can have an effect on temperature and may cause your cooling unit to work harder.
+Even low-heat lighting, when left on for long periods, will affect your cellar temperature and may cause your cooling unit to work harder.

-For additional information, consult your wine cellar professional to help you find the cooling unit you’ll need.
+Make sure you consult a wine cellar professional to help you find the cooling unit you’ll need.